SylphAI-Inc/AdalFlow/docs/source/contributor/contributing.rst

 .. code-block:: bash

-    cd docs/build/html
+    cd docs/build
     python -m http.server 8000 <path_to_html_output>

 Then navigate to the corresbonding site in your browser.
+E.g. it can be `http://127.0.0.1:8000/`.